The Forge – Preparing for the Backcountry

 - Firearm – I always bring a weapon into the wilderness.
 Many backpackers would scoff at the additional weight but the added security for not only animals but people is worth the weight for me.
 It also serves as a long distance communication device for emergencies.
 Suggested ammo is Buffalo Bore +P.

 - Binos – You will see wildlife if you are out and about at dawn and dusk.
-Binos are well worth the weight if you like to see wildlife.
+Binos are well worth the weight if you’re into that kind of stuff.

 - Trekking Poles – for heavy loads they are amazing.
 They also give your arms something to do while walking.
 Some shelters also rely on these to set-up.
 Usually 1 pole is sufficient for recreational hiking under light loads.

-- Satellite communication device – a Spot or Garmin Inreach is a communication device that allows you to send messages to loved ones, each other, or to emergency services.
+- Satellite communication device – Garmin makes a device called an Inreach that is a communication device that allows you to send messages to loved ones, each other, or to emergency services.
 One per group is sufficient.

 - Fanny or Flash Pack – after trekking for 8 miles taking off a large pack is nice.
 When going on short forays it’s always wise to take certain pieces of essential gear such as a headlamp, rain coat, water, and compass.
 Many modern packs have a removable lid that serves this purpose.